History of gravitational theory: Newton's law of universal gravitation

-At the end of the 19th century, many tried to combine Newton's force law with the established laws of electrodynamics (like those of Wilhelm Eduard Weber, Carl Friedrich Gauss, and Bernhard Riemann) in order to explain the anomalous perihelion precession of Mercury.
+At the end of the 19th century, many tried to combine Newton's force law with the established laws of electrodynamics (like those of Wilhelm Eduard Weber, Carl Friedrich Gauss, and Bernhard Riemann) to explain the anomalous perihelion precession of Mercury.
 In 1890, Maurice Lévy succeeded in doing so by combining the laws of Weber and Riemann, whereby the speed of gravity is equal to the speed of light.
 In another attempt, Paul Gerber (1898) succeeded in deriving the correct formula for the perihelion shift (which was identical to the formula later used by Albert Einstein).
 These hypotheses were rejected because of the outdated laws they were based on, being superseded by those of James Clerk Maxwell.

 Modern era

 In 1900, Hendrik Lorentz tried to explain gravity on the basis of his ether theory and Maxwell's equations.
 He assumed, like Ottaviano Fabrizio Mossotti and Johann Karl Friedrich Zöllner, that the attraction of opposite charged particles is stronger than the repulsion of equal charged particles.
 The resulting net force is exactly what is known as universal gravitation, in which the speed of gravity is that of light.
 Lorentz calculated that the value for the perihelion advance of Mercury was much too low.

 In the late 19th century, Lord Kelvin pondered the possibility of a theory of everything.
 He proposed that every body pulsates, which might be an explanation of gravitation and electric charges.
 His ideas were largely mechanistic and required the existence of the aether, which the Michelson–Morley experiment failed to detect in 1887.
 This, combined with Mach's principle, led to gravitational models which feature action at a distance.

 Albert Einstein developed his revolutionary theory of relativity in papers published in 1905 and 1915; these account for the perihelion precession of Mercury.
 In 1914, Gunnar Nordström attempted to unify gravity and electromagnetism in his theory of five-dimensional gravitation.
-General relativity was proved in 1919, when Arthur Eddington observed gravitational lensing around a solar eclipse, matching Einstein's equations.
+General relativity was proven in 1919, when Arthur Eddington observed gravitational lensing around a solar eclipse, matching Einstein's equations.
 This resulted in Einstein's theory superseding Newtonian physics.
 Thereafter, German mathematician Theodor Kaluza promoted the idea of general relativity with a fifth dimension, which in 1921 Swedish physicist Oskar Klein gave a physical interpretation of in a prototypical string theory, a possible model of quantum gravity and potential theory of everything.